 |Townsend's Warbler (Dendroica townsendi)|

 a, a Windowpane into a freaky world, a Mr. Natural crash pad, a Love Saves sanctuary of bliss, a Purple Haze haven of orgiastic parties with a gallimaufry of legendary Berzerkeley characters coming and going through the psychedelic revolving door.
+Why, even Alice Waters lived in our very apartment back in the 60's.
 Before that, it was some rowdy boardinghouse, back in the vanquished day of horsemen and iron horses, when the old Berkeley Branch Railroad (a line of the Central Pacific) ran a few blocks away.
 Allen Ginsberg once lived in a cottage just up the street.
 And way before any of this, indigenous Ohlone people – Berkeley’s first natives - gathered not far from here at volcanic outcrops of rhyolite to grind acorns into mush in foot deep cylindrical mortar holes for many

 |Bushtit (Psaltriparus minimus)|